-To estimate the effects of the uncertainty and its components on the economy, we estimate a Vector Autoregression (VAR) that includes (the log of) real GDP, (the log of) employment, the Federal Funds rate, (the log of) stock prices and the specific uncertainty indices one at a time.
+To estimate the effects of the uncertainty and its components on the economy, we estimate a Vector Autoregression (VAR) that includes the specific uncertainty indices (included one at a time), (the log of) employment, the Federal Funds rate and (the log of) stock prices.20 Importantly, note that the uncertainty indices that depend on realizations are lagged h-periods, to address potential endogeneity related to just the timing of the uncertainty variables that use ex-post data.
+Note that, when lagged, our four-quarter-ahead uncertainty index is an index based on the nowcast (according to Dovern's procedure).

 Identification is achieved via a Cholesky procedure, which follows the order in which the variables are listed.
-The VAR specification is the same as in Baker, Bloom and Davis (2016), although ours is at the quarterly frequency, and accordingly we use GDP instead of real industrial production.
-We order the variables as in Jurado et al.'s (2015) benchmark specification, i.e. from slow to fast moving.
+The variables are similar to those in Baker, Bloom and Davis (2016), although ours is at the quarterly frequency.
+We order the variables as in Jurado et al.'s (2015) benchmark specification, i.e. from slow to fast moving, except that we order uncertainty first.
 For completeness, we investigate the robustness of our results in a larger VAR in the Not-for-Publication Appendix.
 To better interpret and compare the magnitude of the effects of the uncertainty indices, the uncertainty indices are standardized by their own means and variances.